Britain's Next Top Model series 3: Week 10

-The final three girls are sent to Sugar Loaf Mountain in a cable car to learn Samba dancing.
+The top three girls are sent to Sugar Loaf Mountain in a cable car to learn Samba dancing.
 Lauren wins the challenge.
 They have a swimwear photo shoot on the beach, with each girl posing seductively with a male model.
 Louise performs well, although is criticised by the photographer because of her weight.
 Rebecca struggles however, feeling insecure about her body.
 In judging, the judges praise Louise's performance during the week and she received another first call-out.
 Louise broke the record of Cycle 1's winner Lucy Ratcliffe for the most first call-outs in a season with four.

 Lauren and Rebecca land in the bottom two.
 Despite it being her first appearance in the bottom 2, Rebecca is eliminated due to having the same facial expression in every photograph.